 Blocking is useful for temporarily removing foods that you're tired of as well.
-Maybe there's a scrambled eggs recipe that you like, but you're sick of it and the planner is telling you to eat it 3 times a week?
-Just block it temporarily and remove it from the block list in a few weeks.
+Maybe there's a hard-boiled eggs recipe that you like, but you're sick of it and the planner is telling you to eat it 3 times a week?
+Just block it temporarily and then select the unblock option to remove it in a few weeks.

 Keep in mind that blocking a food won't remove it from existing meal plans.
 If you have a weekly meal plan, browse through the entire week to block things you don't like first, and then regenerate the whole week's plan.

-What's the difference between blocking a food item and adding the keyword to the food filters?
+What's the difference between blocking a food item and adding food exclusions?

 The "block food" feature is more specific.
 Blocking a recipe only blocks that specific recipe, and blocking an ingredient also blocks recipes containing that specific ingredient.
 For instance, if a similar recipe contains a frozen version of that food it won't be blocked.